California Water 101

 The answer depends upon where you live.
 Some areas have abundant local sources while other areas rely on imported water for most or even all of their water.
 When you turn on a faucet to draw a glass of water, you may be tapping a source close to home or one hundreds of miles away.
 Find out where your water comes from by clicking here.

 The Importance of Agriculture

 Besides California touting the largest agricultural economy in the nation, nine of the nation’s top 10 agricultural counties are within state boundaries.
-Fresno County is the most productive agricultural county in the nation, producing more than 350 crops worth more than $1 billion.
+Fresno County is the most productive agricultural county in the nation, producing more than 350 crops worth a total value of more than $7.7 billion.